gyezdan327/home_owner_project/README.md

 1. Temperature/Humidity readings per room
    - Once the room names are clicked, the users can see the temperature and humidity plot for the past 5 hours for that specific room.
+   - Note that temperatures and humidity reading for each room from the sensors are simulated by randomly drawing from a set of possible temperatures and humidities.
 2. Weather report from user's GPS location
    - Once logged in to the dashboard page, your browser prompts you for your location.
 If they allow this, the application shows your current location, written weather, temperature and humidity.
 3. News headings